- Concrete Floor Information

 ARE CONCRETE FLOORS EASY TO MAINTAIN?

 In addition to their decorative merits, all cement floor finishes are easy to maintain when applied to properly prepared floor surfaces.
 They can endure heavy foot traffic, they are stain and moisture resistant, and they won’t harbor mold, mildew, allergens, or dust mites.
+Learn more about cleaning concrete floors.

 DO-IT-YOURSELF CONCRETE FLOORS